ldegen/automist/README.md

 ### process markdown input
 On the input side, it might be nice to extract the `readme`-object from a markdown.
-This would be nice for github projects, where it is very common to have a README.md file as your configuration.
+This would be nice for github projects, where it is very common to have a README.md file as your primary form of documentation.